Photon-HDF5/phconvert/README.md

 ## Installation

-The recommended way is *phconvert* using conda (requires installing [Continuum Anaconda](https://store.continuum.io/cshop/anaconda/) first):
+The recommended way to install *phconvert* is by using conda (requires installing [Continuum Anaconda](https://store.continuum.io/cshop/anaconda/) first):

     conda install -c tritemio phconvert

-or PIP (requires installing python, numpy and pytables first):
+You can also install through PIP (requires installing python, numpy and pytables first):

     pip install phconvert